-PR isn’t only about the public, these days.
-In fact, businesses expect PR to influence in-house management options, growth opportunities and even financial obligations.
+PR isn’t only about the public these days.
+Businesses expect PR to influence in-house management options, growth opportunities and even financial obligations.
 We live in a highly social world—which is packed with social media information.

 What Goes into an Online PR Strategy?

 Because PR influences a business at the base level, it’s important to make sure any online components are up to scratch.
 Businesses have a lot of tools at their disposal.
-In the past, PR decision makers could simply write, distribute and share press release ideas.
+In the past, PR decision-makers could write, distribute and share press release ideas.

 While these practices still happen, a variety of online-specific practices have emerged.

 Here are the key components of any strong online PR strategy.

 Social Media Promotions

 The Internet is big, and it’s jam-packed with reviews.
 Social media promotions are important as they create a brand’s online persona.
 Here, online marketing research is crucial.